 Once you enter a payment agreement, you’ve renewed your obligation to the debt buyer.
 Making an agreement to pay—sometimes even acknowledging the debt is yours—can restart the statute of limitations on a debt.
 The statute of limitations is the amount of time that a debt is legally enforceable.
 After the statute of limitations has passed, a company cannot use the court to use you.
 Entering an agreement gives the debt buyer more time to sue you if you fall behind on the debts again.

 Tax Liability on Canceled Debts

 If you make a settlement with a debt collector or debt buyer to write off a portion of your debt, you must pay taxes on the written-off value.
-Any amount over $600 that is canceled will be reported and will be taxable as your income.
+The amount of canceled debt is taxable and must be reported the same year the cancellation occurs.
 The creditor will use Form 1099-C to report this amount to the Internal Revenue Service.

 Canceled, discharged, or forgiven debt can come from foreclosure and repossession.
 If you return the property to the lender or abandon the property outright it still falls into this category, if a portion of the debt is cancelled.
-Some student loans avoid this liability in some situations.
+Some student loans avoid this liability.

 How Do You Know If a Debt Has Been Sold?